 A: Dress code for ushers is business casual attire, which means dress slacks, a skirt or dress for women, and dress slacks and a button-down shirt or sweater for men.
 We do not require black and white clothing, although it is acceptable.
 Please note that the following attire is prohibited for ushers:

-- Any clothing with slogans
+- Any clothing with slogans or logos

 - Sneakers/tennis shoes/open toe shoes/snow boots